 The last, but most vital, bedroom fire safety tip is never, under any circumstances, to smoke your corncob pipe in bed.
 It’s liable to produce hot ashes while you puff it, and if you fall asleep next to Ma in her kerchief, there might soon be no roof left for reindeer to land on.

 Moving on, brush fires and firework-related fires (and firework-related brush fires) are the biggest causes of outdoor home fires.
 In New Jersey, there is a ban on fireworks sales, and many towns have noise and nuisance ordinances that forbid enormous explosions – pesky bureaucrats – so my preferred method of avoiding firework accidents is to avoid fireworks.
 Consider: this is coming from the guy who just said he’s willing to put a match in a cup of diesel fuel.
 If you’re going to use fireworks, do it legally in an open space, far from trees or any flammable debris.

-Similarly, my preferred methods of avoiding brush fires are to avoid burning trash and to keep my lawn trimmings in the street by the curb where they can’t hurt anybody.
-In some areas, I know it’s preferable or even necessary to burn trash, so if you’re going to go that route, again: do it safely.
+Similarly, my preferred methods of avoiding brush fires are to avoid burning trash.
+I keep my lawn trimmings in the street by the curb where they can’t hurt anybody.
+However, in some areas, I know it’s preferable or even necessary to burn trash.
+If you’re going to go that route, again: do it safely.
 You should be an expert at fire safety if you’re burning trash at your house regularly.
 If you’re not, get a neighbor to help you.

-Now that I’m done offending Middle America with my cosmopolitan perspective on trash disposal, I think I’m finished here.
-You should be well-versed in the dangers that come around with the holidays, and I expect that you will be able to face any flame or fire that dares to ignite in your home.
+Now that I’ve offended most of Middle America with my cosmopolitan perspective on trash disposal, I think I’m finished here.
+You should be well-versed in the dangers that come around with the holidays.
+I expect that you will be able to face any flame or fire that dares to ignite in your home.